-Bryant offers resident students a wide range of housing options, from suite-style living, to townhouse apartments, to the traditional residence halls of the First Year Complex.
+Bryant offers resident students a wide range of housing options, from suite-style living to townhouse apartments to the traditional residence halls of the First-Year Complex.

 Housing is limited to full-time undergraduate students, i.e. those taking 12 credit hours or more per semester.
-Exceptions will be reviewed by the Director of Residential Education.
-Housing for graduate students is on a space availability basis.
+Exceptions will be reviewed by the Director of Residential Life.

-Under the leadership of the Director of Residential Education and Assistant Director of Residence Life, trained student Resident Assistants staff all residence halls.
-Both the student and the professional staff help students resolve personal and residence related concerns.
-In the First Year Complex, Residence Hall 16, the Suite Village, and the Townhouses, a live-in Resident Director oversees the activities of Resident Assistants, and is responsible for the well-being of the resident students.
+The Office of Residential Life is comprised of both professional and paraprofessional student staff (Resident Assistants (RAs)).
+Both the RAs and the professional staff help students resolve personal and residence-related concerns.
+In the First-Year Complex, the Suite Village, and the Townhouses, a live-in Community Director oversees the activities of Resident Assistants, and is responsible for the well-being of the resident students.

 Community living requires that large numbers of students observe the rights of others living in close proximity.
-Thus, there are specific regulations listed in The Student Handbook pertaining to those students living in University residence halls.
+Thus, there are specific regulations listed in the Student Handbook pertaining to those students living in University residence halls.

-First Year Complex
+First-Year Complex

-Tailored specifically to meet the social and academic needs of new students, the First Year Complex consists of two modern residence halls linked by a large plaza, and they house approximately 300 students each.
-Live-in Resident Directors supervise the activities of eight Resident Assistants and coordinate diverse programming efforts.
+Tailored specifically to meet the social and academic needs of new students, the First-Year Complex consists of three residence halls, and they house approximately 300 students each.
+Live-in Community Directors supervise the activities of Resident Assistants and coordinate diverse programming efforts.